naev/naev/dat/naevpedia/lore/factions/thurion.md

 The minds of the first few test subjects that were uploaded were broken beyond repair.
 For some others the procedure lead to major issues, but eventually the scientists working on project Thurion managed to solve them.
-The first successfully uploaded test subject did not even realized just what kind of experiment was conducted on them.
+The first successfully uploaded test subject did not even realize just what kind of experiment was conducted on them.
 The scientists, after being uploaded and rescued from the bunker, did not notice any changes in their personalities or thought patterns either and concluded that the method works flawless.
 Soon enough they started to upload further humans.